The Master Singers: Later life

 John Horrex joined the staff at The Glasgow Academy as Head of the Physics Department in January 1965, where he was also much involved in many Academy stage productions – as writer, producer, actor and technical adviser.
 Some 16 years later he moved to become Head of Physics at St Edmund’s School, Canterbury.
 He died on 18 March 2013.

-Geoff Keating became Director of Music at Millfield School and also taught at Sherborne School before retiring to Scotland.
-Mike Warrington became a head teacher in Oldham before retiring.
+Geoff Keating became Director of Music at Millfield School, where he stayed for 17 years, and also taught at Sherborne School for three years before retiring to Scotland.
+He was conductor of the Solway Sinfonia from 1997 until 2018.

-George Pratt became Director of Music at Keele University from 1964 to 1985, where he installed an innovative organ in the new University Chapel in 1965.
-He was instrumental in the founding of the influential Lindsay String Quartet and secured a Leverhulme Scholarship for them to begin their careers as artists in residence at Keele.
-He was later Professor of Music at Huddersfield University.
-He was a frequent radio contributor, and retired to Exeter, where he died in 2017.
 Barry Montague joined the staff of Brisbane Grammar School to teach English.
 He established The Grammar Singers a combined choir with the Girls' Grammar School and initiated a Service of Lessons and Carols at St John's Cathedral as well as performances of major works such as Bach St John Passion, Faure Requiem, Haydn Nelson Mass and Elgar's The Music Makers.
 The renowned organist Christopher Wrench accompanied the choir for many years.
 He retired in 2001 and lives near Brisbane in the Bayside suburb of Newport.

+George Pratt (1935–2017) became Director of Music at Keele University from 1964 to 1985, where he installed an innovative organ in the new University Chapel in 1965.
+He was instrumental in the founding of the influential Lindsay String Quartet and secured a Leverhulme Scholarship for them to begin their careers as artists in residence at Keele.
+He was later Professor of Music at Huddersfield University and the author of The Dynamics of Harmony (Open University 1984).
+He retired to Exeter, where he died in 2017.

+Mike Warrington became a head teacher in Oldham before retiring.